-With regard to the fiscal year 2018:
+With regard to the fiscal year 2019:

-- The auditor reported before the Audit Committee on three separate occasions, and once before the Board of Directors, to report on various matters concerning the auditing process.

-- On 27 February 2018, the external auditor submitted before the Audit Committee a written statement confirming its independence with regard to the audit of the consolidated financial statements of the CAF Group for the year ended 31 December 2017.

-On the same date, the Committee issued its own report on the independence of the auditor for the Board of Directors, in which it concluded that no aspect had been identified, at the time, that could jeopardise regulatory compliance of the audit process regarding matters of the independence of the auditor.
-At its December meeting, the Committee approved the budget for non-audit services for the fiscal year 2019.
+- The auditor reported the Audit Committee on various matters concerning the auditing process during the year.. - On 27 February 2019, the external auditor submitted before the Audit Committee a written statement confirming its independence with regard to the audit of the consolidated financial statements of the CAF Group for the year ended 31 December 2018. - On the same date, the Committee issued its own report on the independence of the auditor for the Board of Directors, in which it concluded that no aspect had been identified, at the time, that could jeopardise regulatory compliance of the audit process regarding matters of the independence of the auditor. - At its December meeting, the Committee approved the budget for non-audit services for the fiscal year 2020.